 Felony crime charges may include, but are not limited to:

-David Kaplow, P.A., aggressively defends the legal rights of those charged with a felony criminal offense, while addressing all related issues that should be taken into consideration when defending your legal rights and freedoms.
+David Kaplow, aggressively defends the legal rights of those charged with a felony criminal offense, while addressing all related issues that should be taken into consideration when defending your legal rights and freedoms.